fairlearn/fairlearn/docs/user_guide/mitigation.rst

 The solution to this problem is found by centering sensitive features, fitting a linear regression model to the non-sensitive features and reporting the residual.
-The columns in :math:`S` will be dropped from the dataset :math:`X` but the amount of correlation that is removed can be controlled using the :code:`alpha` parameter.
+The columns in :math:`S` will be dropped from the dataset :math:`X`.
+The amount of correlation that is removed can be controlled using the :code:`alpha` parameter.
 This is described as follows:

 .. math::